Never Say Never Again: Release and reception

-Never Say Never Again opened on 7 October 1983 in 1,550 theatres grossing an October record $10,958,157 over the four-day Columbus Day weekend which was reported to be "the best opening record of any James Bond film" up to that point surpassing Octopussy's $8.9 million from June that year.
-The film had its UK premiere at the Warner West End cinema in Leicester Square on 14 December 1983.
+Never Say Never Again opened on 7 October 1983 in 1,550 theatres, grossing an October record $10,958,157 over the four-day Columbus Day weekend, which was reported to be "the best opening record of any James Bond film" up to that point, surpassing Octopussy's $8.9 million from June that year.
+The film had its UK premiere at the Warner West End cinema in London on 14 December 1983 with Andrew Mountbatten-Windsor in attendance before opening to the public in London the following day and across the UK on 16 December.
+It grossed $157,750 in its first 8 days in London from 8 screens in the West End, placing it at number one at the London box office.
 Worldwide, Never Say Never Again grossed $160 million, which was a solid return on the budget of $36 million.
-The film ultimately earned less than Octopussy which grossed $187.5 million.
+The film ultimately earned less than Octopussy, which grossed $187.5 million.
 It was the first James Bond film to be officially released in the Soviet Union, premiering in the summer of 1990 with a gala in Moscow.

 Warner Bros. released Never Say Never Again on VHS and Betamax in 1984, and on laserdisc in 1995.
 After Metro-Goldwyn-Mayer purchased the distribution rights in 1997 (see Legacy, below), the company has released the film on both VHS and DVD in 2001, and on Blu-ray in 2009.